Dexedrine: Effects, Interactions & Addiction

 Dexedrine Addiction Treatment

-There is no specific Dexedrine addiction treatment.
-However, there are treatment centers that offer programs and therapies to aid in the recovery process.
+While there is no specific Dexedrine addiction treatment, there are general medical treatment centers that offer programs and therapies to aid in addiction recovery.
+Most of these rehabilitation centers and hospitals can deal with Dexedrine addiction.

 - Medical detox: Medically supervised detox used to avoid harmful withdrawal effects